Espyo/Pikifen/README.txt

     * To drop a held Pikmin without throwing it, keep holding the throw button, and press the whistle button.
     * If you're having trouble understanding why your custom mob is acting the way it is, try aiming your cursor at it and using the "mob info" creator tool (5 key, by default).
+    * See http://www.pikminfanon.com/Pikifen/Area_tips for tips on how to make good areas.

 ===============
 7) Credits